Nizoral is an extremely popular dermatologist recommended Ketoconazole 1% based dandruff shampoo. It also has modest hair growth properties.

 Nizoral Shampoo

 Nizoral shampoo (1%) is one of the highest rated and reviewed anti-dandruff shampoos that you can buy without a prescription.
-I rank it as one of the 10 best hair loss shampoos in the world.
-You can buy it at most stores, including Walmart and Target.
+I rank it as one of the 15 best hair loss shampoos in the world.
+You can buy it at most stores, including Walmart (4,500 reviews), Target (4,700 reviews) and CVS (3,700 reviews).

 Nizoral (often misspelled as Nizarol) can improve psoriasis symptoms, scaly scalp skin, yeast infections and even foot fungus.
-Some reports suggest it can also benefit acne, although facial use is not recommended.
+Some reports suggest it can also benefit fungal acne, although facial usage is not recommended.

 Also worth noting, Nizoral shampoo can help reduce hair loss to a moderate extent due to its anti-androgenic properties.
 See the studies listed at the end of this post that support this point.
 Other popular hair loss shampoos include Revivogen and Shiseido Adenovital.

-Unfortunately, Ketaconazole will likely never be officially approved to treat hair loss, because its manufacturer is unlikely to ever file for approval.
-With sales of Nizoral already going strong globally, it is probably not worth going through all the rigorous expensive clinical trials to get little added benefit in terms or increased revenue.
+Ketaconazole will likely never be officially approved to treat hair loss, because its manufacturer is unlikely to ever file for approval.
+With sales of Nizoral already going strong globally, it is probably not worth going through all the rigorous expensive clinical trials to get little added benefit.

 Ketoconazole is a synthetic drug that is used to treat fungal infections.
 In particular, the drug flushes out Malassezia (formerly known as Pityrosporum) yeast fungus.
 Malassezia has been implicated in problems such as dandruff and seborrheic dermatitis.
 The latter leads to clogged hair follicles.